tommyrharper/shared-notes/stakingv2/migration-v2/migration-v2.md

 7. **Migrate** ------------------------> `EscrowMigrator.migrateEntries(to, entryIDs)`
    - Repeat this step in size ~120 batches until all entries are migrated

-From here on it is a continuation of the previous flow:
+From here on to migrate liquid $KWENTA it is a continuation of the flow already built:
 1. `Unstake` any V1 staked liquid $KWENTA
 2. `Stake` the liquid $KWENTA on V2

 And that’s it!
-The user now has all their V1 entries duplicated on V2 and their liquid $KWENTA staked on V2
+The user now has all their V1 entries duplicated on V2 and their liquid $KWENTA staked on V2.

+The front-end should guide users down this path.

-## The Unhappy Path
+## The Unhappy Path - ensure this is impossible!

 It is critical that the front-end team understands the unhappy path, so they can ensure it is impossible to go down using the official Kwenta front-end.